kreijack/bombrowser/tests/TESTS.md

 Passed: [X]

-### Test 1.4 - search a code by description with a jolly character
+### 3.4 - search a code by description with a jolly character

 Test description:
 Insert the code '%BOARD%13' in the 'Description' field and press ENTER